Pankaj Mishra: Personal life

-He married Mary Mount, a London book editor, in 2005.
-She is daughter of the writer Sir Ferdinand Mount, 3rd Baronet, and a cousin of former Prime Minister of the United Kingdom David Cameron.
-Mishra has been critical of Cameron's politics and has stated "It may seem to people like we’re having dinner together practically every night, but I’ve never met the man; my wife has met him once in her life.
-Neither of us share his politics...", calling Cameron "a ghastly figure".
+Mishra married Mary Mount, a London book editor, in 2005.
+She is the daughter of the writer Sir Ferdinand Mount, 3rd Baronet, and a cousin of former Prime Minister of the United Kingdom David Cameron.
+Mishra has been critical of Cameron's politics and has stated "It may seem to people like we're having dinner together practically every night, but I've never met the man; my wife has met him once in her life.
+Neither of us share his politics", calling Cameron "a ghastly figure".